jobapis/jobs-common/README.md

 * HHVM

 ## Usage
 This package is not meant to be used on its own, but rather it is used by the providers listed below to access job board APIs and gather results in a standard data format.
+For details on creating your own job board provider, read on!

 ## Providers